 - Lay the chicken breast flat on a chopping board.
 Cut it crosswise into thin slices (about 5mm/0.2inch).
 It helps a lot if you sharpen your knife beforehand.

 - Put the chicken into a bowl.
-Add tapioca starch (or cornstarch) and a little water.
+Add tapioca starch (or cornstarch), salt and a little water.
 Stir well to make sure every piece is evenly coated.

 - Add a drop of oil then mix.
 This is to help separate the chicken pieces while stir-frying.